F5Networks/f5-azure-arm-templates-v2/examples/modules/function/README.md

 Individuals or business entities who contribute to this project must have completed and submitted the F5 Contributor License Agreement. system-assigned Managed Identity and assigns the role of Contributor to it on the scope of the resource group where the template is deployed.
 You must have sufficient permissions to create the identity and role assignment.
 - Your BIG-IP instance license assignments must contain the tenant attribute.
-The value of this attribute is used to limit revocation to instances from a specific Azure VMSS deployment.
-If no value is specified for bigIqTenant when deploying this template, the tenant value defaults to the name of the Azure VMSS.
+The value of this attribute is used to limit revocation to instances from a specific Azure Virtual Machine Scale Set deployment.
+If no value is specified for bigIqTenant when deploying this template, the tenant value defaults to the name of the Azure Virtual Machine Scale Set.